High Ercall Primary School

 How is the curriculum for Science organised and how do we teach it?

-Science is taught one afternoon per week and there is a clear and progressive long-term plan detailing topic areas and when to teach them.
-Due to mixed year groups it is vital that we follow the plan to ensure coverage for all throughout their time at High Ercall.
-The ‘Engaging Science’ scheme of work is used across school, ensuring a challenging curriculum offer with a clear development of skills and knowledge.
+Science is taught one afternoon per week and there is a clear progression map showing learning across all year groups and key stages.
+This details the topics covered, when and who by.
+There are also long-term plans, for each year group, detailing topic areas and when to teach them.
+The ‘White Rose Science’ scheme of work is used across school, ensuring a challenging curriculum offer with a clear development of skills and knowledge.
+It ensures close links with Mathematics skills, that are relevant to each year group, and sets out the ‘working scientifically’ expectations for all ages too.

 Teachers create a positive attitude to Science learning within their classrooms and reinforce an expectation that all children are capable of achieving high standards.
 Our whole school approach to the teaching and learning of Science involves the following;